raulmorenogaldon/Scife/README.md

 The other service is the storage service, which makes all the I/O-related operations and saves the generated data.

+## Dependencies ##

+Some dependencies must be installed before deploying Scife.

+### Git and Git daemon ###

+Git and Git daemon is necessary for Scife to work.

+### Rsync daemon ###

+The Rsync daemon is necessary for Scife to work.

+### NodeJS ###
+A NodeJS environment is necessary for Scife to work.
+Scife has been tested with NodeJS v5.5.0.

+For convenience, the Node Version Manager [(NVM)](https://github.com/nvm-sh/nvm) can be used for installing the required environment.
+We provided an script **install_nvm.sh** in the **extra** folder for installing NVM.
+A series of steps for installing the NodeJS dependencies are proposed:
+* Go to the root folder of Scife.
+* Run the `./extra/install_nvm.sh` script for installing NVM on the $HOME/.nvm path.
+* Reload the terminal.
+* Run the `nvm install v5.5.0` command for installing NodeJS v5.5.0.
+* Run the `nvm use v5.5.0` command for loading NodeJS v5.5.0.
+* Run the `npm install` command for installing Scife's dependencies.

 ## Configuration files ##

+A set of configuration files in the **extra** folder are provided for deploying Scife.

 * **start.sh** helper script to launch Scife services.
 * **overlord.cfg** contains the main service configuration.